tazca/date-menu-formatter/README.md

-# date-menu-formatter
+# date-menu-formatter with highlight on hover
-Date Menu Formatter GNOME Shell extension
+Date Menu Formatter GNOME Shell extension: highlight on hover edition for seamlessly replacing date menu.